authelia/authelia/docs/content/en/reference/guides/proxy-authorization.md

 2. No Authentication
 3. Unsuccessful Authentication

-Both result 2 is the only result in which the next strategy is attempted, this occurs when there is not enough information in the request to perform authentication.
+Result 2 is the only result in which the next strategy is attempted, this occurs when there is not enough information in the request to perform authentication.
 Both result 1 and 2 result in a short-circuit, i.e. no other strategy will be attempted.